jasonm23/onlisp-markdown/onlisp.md

 ## 2.2 Deﬁning Functions

 Most people ﬁrst learn how to make functions with defun.
-The following expres- sion deﬁnes a function called double which returns twice its argument.
+The following expression deﬁnes a function called double which returns twice its argument.

 ```
 > (defun double (x) (* x 2))